shnupta/DubblyList/README.md

 To prevent redefinition errors when using the loop.
 Just change the name of the last argument.

-NEED TO FIX CLEAR AND DESTROY FUNCTIONS.
-TRY AND FIX ITERATION SO YOU CAN HAVE MULTIPLE LOOPS.
+FIX ITERATION SO YOU CAN HAVE MULTIPLE LOOPS.